Over the centuries, Rome has been built upon itself many times, with new structures rising over the old, creating a fascinating multi-layered city.

-This tour was project to take you down below the surface of the modern city.
+This tour is designed to take you beneath the surface of the modern city.

 Please note: